NHS Pelvic Health Physio Miriam Evans: "It feels like I've found the missing key"

-I've just finished working with Miriam Evans, an NHS Pelvic Health Physiotherapist.
-She is extremely passionate about providing excellent care and has extensive knowledge about this specialist area.
 This is what she had to say about Hypopressives, and why she has decided to train in Hypopressives and offer this technique within the NHS:

-"Having been a Pelvic Health Physiotherapist since 2008, I am passionate about seeing men and women get back to full abdominal and pelvic floor function.
+"Having been a pelvic health physiotherapist since 2008, I am passionate about seeing men and women get back to full abdominal and pelvic floor function.
 We are continually learning more and more about the body and how the pelvic floor functions best, including myofascial connections, breathing well, and the relationship between transverse abdominals, glutes and pelvic floor.

-I saw a post from Alice on Facebook and saw the results it was having from people trying it, and thought that if so many people were benefitting from it who had reached a plateau with other treatments, then I couldn't deny it was working and therefore needed to find out more.
+I saw a post from Alice on Facebook and saw the results it was having from people trying it, and thought that if so many people were benefitting from it, who had reached a plateau with other treatments, then I couldn't deny it was working and therefore needed to find out more.

 Discovering Hypopressives feels like I've found the missing key.
 It seems to address all the above at the same time.